davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-Alternatively, if you want to configure the log output of your entire Spring Boot application, including log output from all {pivotal-gemfire-name} components, then you can set the `SPRING_BOOT_LOG_PATTERN` property, or Spring Boot’s `CONSOLE_LOG_PATTERN` property, in `spring-geode-logging.properties`, as
+Alternatively, if you want to configure the log output of your entire Spring Boot application, including log output from all VMware GemFire components, then you can set the `SPRING_BOOT_LOG_PATTERN` property, or Spring Boot’s `CONSOLE_LOG_PATTERN` property, in `spring-geode-logging.properties`, as
 follows: